-SEQ regional plan means the regional plan for the SEQ region under the Sustainable Planning Act 2009.
+SEQ regional plan means the regional plan under the Planning Act for the region named the SEQ region under the Planning Regulation 2017.

 simulated mean annual diversion, for water allocations in a subcatchment area, means the total volume of water simulated to have been taken under the allocations, if the allocations were in existence for the whole of the simulation period, divided by the number of years in the simulation period.